Five Tips for Moving Your Baby Into Their Own Room

 Transitioning your little one from the bassinet next to your bed to a crib in a faraway land called their own room can feel very daunting.
 Some parents keep their babies close by simply because the transition feels too monumental and scary.
 Other parents want to wait until their baby is sleeping through the night.
 But your baby doesn’t have to be sleeping through the night before you make the transition; in fact, it may help them achieve longer stretches of sleep.
 When you’re ready to make the transition, here are five helpful tips to keep in mind.

 By the way, the AAP does recommend room-sharing for at least 6 months (ideally one year) as a protective measure for SIDS, but recently added that more research is needed on the efficacy of room-sharing beyond the 4-month mark.
 It was found that room-sharing with infants over 4 months yielded “less nighttime sleep, shorter sleep stretches, and unsafe sleep practices.”
 Ultimately, the duration of room-sharing is a decision best made by each family individually.

 1. Create a sleep sanctuary

 Turning your baby’s room into a sleep sanctuary will ensure that they are able to get the safest and most quality sleep they can.
-In addition to following safe sleep guidelines, this includes putting up blackout curtains, investing in a white noise machine, and eliminating stimulation like glowing lights or lullabies.
+In addition to following safe sleep guidelines, this includes putting up blackout curtains, investing in a white noise machine like the Hatch or the Dohm, and eliminating stimulation like glowing lights or lullabies.

 2. Spend some time playing in their nursery in the days leading up to the transition